 Anything left in the picnic basket?
 You can wrap up your day dining al fresco on one of the many picnic benches on the Shannon bank.

-You might also enjoy reading Some of our Favourite Spots for Outdoor Swimming
+You May Also Enjoy Some of our Favourite Spots for Outdoor Swimming

 Legend is that the devil took a bite from the mountain and broke a tooth in the process letting the bit fall from his mouth landing in Cashel to form the Rock of Cashel which was the high seat of the Kings of Munster.